 - 1. Place the shock absorber spring over the shock absorber, compress the spring, and install the retainer. - 2.
 Place bushings and sleeves (where appropriate) into shock eyelet; then install shock with two cap screws and nuts.
-Tighten all front and upper rear nuts to 35 ft-lb.
+Tighten all front and upper rear nuts to 50 ft-lb and the lower rear A-arm nuts to 20 ft-lb.

-Do not tighten the nuts beyond the 35 ft-lb specification or the shock eyelet or mount WILL be damaged.
+Do not tighten the lower shock to A-arm nuts beyond the 20 ft-lb specification or the shock eyelet or mount WILL be damaged.